-Tethering is a lifesaver when you’re traveling.
-Even though the last time I checked my watch it was 2015, there are plenty of high-end hotels out there with really, really poor internet.
+Tethering.
+It’s a word you tend to associate with traveling.
+Granted, we don’t do as much of that as we used to.
+Why?
+Because even despite the amazing cell phones we have in 2020, there are plenty of high-end hotels out there with really, really poor internet.
 I mean REALLY poor.
-It’s a shame that hotel companies don’t get the message that internet speeds have just as much effect on their guests perception of a hotel as clean towels and hot water.
+It’s a shame that hotel companies don’t get the message that internet speeds have just as much effect on their guests’ perception of a hotel as clean towels and hot water.

 If you do decide to tether, you need to be aware of some basic stuff.
 The tethering feature uses battery power so don’t turn it on unless you need it.
 Also, make sure you pick a nice secure password for the tethering network because everyone within about ten feet of you is going to see that network and some will try to connect to it.
 It’s also a fairly good idea not to name the network “super-schmoopie-lumps” unless you want all your colleagues to laugh at you.

 On the other hand, using tethering properly can really save you, especially if you live your life on the internet.
 I can say that personally I have sat in the passenger seat of the car working on my laptop (yes, it does actually fit in the lap, you should try it sometime) and happily connected to my phone as the driver sped along at slightly post-legal speeds.
 The experience was a little slow but for the most part no one could even tell I wasn’t sitting in the office working.
 And that’s the point.
 You can get whatever you need to get done, done and you don’t need to be stuck behind a desk.
 That’s the whole point of living in the 21st century, right?